 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn fees by linking to Amazon.com.

-If you missed the first part of this post, stop and go read What is Intentional Mindfulness, and How Do You Practice It?
+If you missed the first part of this post, pause and go read What is Intentional Mindfulness, and How Do You Practice It?

 Intentional Mindfulness is really about using your 5 senses to engage in what’s around you.